 What Makes a Good Nonprofit Logo?

 The most important aspect of a logo is that it reflects what you want your nonprofit’s brand to look like.
-Branding is what makes your nonprofit stand out in your supporters’ minds, and your logo is the center of that brand.
-After all, when people talk about “branded communication” or “branded merchandise,” they’re usually referring to something that features an organization’s logo.
+Branding is what makes your nonprofit stand out in your supporters’ minds.
+After all, 93% of nonprofits believe donor engagement is positively impacted by a strong brand identity—and your logo is the center of that brand.

 8 Tips for Designing Nonprofit Logos

-Whether you’re designing your nonprofit’s first logo or your organization is rebranding, you’ll need to put a good amount of time and effort into the process.
+To design the logo that accomplishes this, you’ll need to put a good amount of time and effort into the process.
 Get started with these eight helpful tips:

 1. Start with your mission statement.